kartonfarkas/api_docs/source/suite/contacts/updating_multiple_contacts.rst

 Updating Multiple Contacts
 ==========================

-Updates multiple contacts/recipients at once.
+Updates multiple contacts all at once.

 Endpoint
 --------